HackerExperience/specs/game_mechanics/connections.md

 ### X11

 The X11 connection exchanges graphical data between two servers.
 It allows a client to see the Desktop (Graphical User Interface) from the server, exactly as it is seem by the remote server.
-This includes open applications[HEPNOTE:note-privacy] and potentially sensitive information.
+This includes open applications[HEPNOTE:note-privacy-x11] and potentially sensitive information.

 A X11 connection starts when the client is using a Desktop/Web interface and is connected through an SSH connection.
 It is terminated at the end of the SSH session.